Originally Published December 2015, and Updated: September 9, 2021

 1) Daily Time in the Word

-To be totally honest, there was a stretch of time where my prayer was, “Help me WANT to take the time to spend my mornings with You and not feel like I have to”.
-Thankfully that prayer was answered.
+For a long time, my prayer was, “Lord, help me WANT to take the time to spend my mornings with You and not feel like I have to”.
+Thankfully, over time, my attitude has changed to the point of craving this daily time in my Bible.

 3) Cultivating an Attitude of Gratitude

-Even on the crummy days there is always something to be grateful for.
+Even on crummy days, there’s something to be grateful for.
 In my journal I’ve started a section “Today I’m grateful for…”.
-By taking the time to write out this list, it helps me see the good and the daily provisions I so easily take for granted.
+Writing a daily gratitude list helps me see the good and the daily provisions I take for granted.

 4) Pattern Prayers